 Unfortunately, there isn’t any one specific cause for this affliction, as scientists have been unable to reproduce circumstances that cause HBS in cattle successfully, so diagnosing a direct reason can be difficult.
-However, there are a few potential catalysts to consider, including molds and mycotoxins, Clostridium perfringens type A or other bacteria like E. coli, improper management while trying to achieve higher milk production, or excessive dirt, soil, gravel, sand or rocks mixed in with feed.
+However, there are a few potential catalysts to consider, including molds and mycotoxins, Clostridium perfringens type A or other bacteria like E. coli, improper management while trying to achieve higher milk production in dairy cows, or excessive dirt, soil, gravel, sand or rocks mixed in with feed.
 Generally, HBS is the result of a blood clot obstruction or blockage within the small intestine, which becomes distended.
 If this syndrome goes uncorrected, the fatality rate is exceedingly high.
 There are no guaranteed solutions or preventative measures, but maintaining rumen health may decrease the chances of HBS from developing.
 If the rumen fails to reduce feed well enough, it can pass forward obstructions and starches that feed unwanted bacteria and mycotoxins.
 So, encouraging reduction and proper rumen functionality may be the best preemptive defense against HBS.

 Acidosis is a metabolic disease occurring directly within the rumen segment of the stomach.
 It can be brought on by several factors, including another illness, excessive or incorrect handling that causes the animal stress and too much concentrate, not enough forage.
 Any of these catalysts may lead to general complications and heightened susceptibility to diseases such as bovine respiratory disease or scours.
 Acidosis is a cyclical disease.
 When a catalyst causes the ruminal pH to shift to 5.5 or lower, the rumen ceases to move, making the afflicted cattle decrease its food and water intake.
 The combination of the pH imbalance and decreased intake causes the amount of acid collecting in the rumen to increase, further discouraging the cattle from eating and drinking.
 As this causes good bacteria to die off, releasing toxins and continuing the increasing amount of collecting acid, the animal will continue to avoid any kind of intake.
 If let worsen, this cycle can compromise the intestine linings, leading to leaky gut syndrome, weakening the animal’s immune system or potentially resulting in death.
 Successfully encouraging eating and drinking is the only way to break this cycle.